GLOBAL MARKETS-Stocks seesaw, dollar off; global, U.S. worries weigh

 “What we’re seeing here is a very indecisive market and a market that’s very sensitive to headline news on trade and the shutdown,” Peter Cardillo, chief market economist at Spartan Capital Securities in New York referring to Hassett’s comment.

-And according to Cardillo, it didn’t help investor mood that a public argument had erupted between U.S. President Donald Trump and U.S. House of Representatives Speaker Nancy Pelosi over whether Trump can deliver the annual State of the Union address in the House chamber during the shutdown.
+And, according to Cardillo, it didn’t help investor mood that U.S. President Donald Trump and U.S. House of Representatives Speaker Nancy Pelosi argued publicly over whether Trump can deliver the annual State of the Union address in the House chamber during the shutdown.

 “The longer the bickering goes on the longer the shutdown goes on and everyone gets affected if the economy slows,” he said.

-MSCI’s gauge of stocks across the globe was last up 0.08 percent, while the pan-European STOXX 600 index lost 0.06 percent.
+MSCI’s gauge of stocks across the globe rose 0.1 percent, after the pan-European STOXX 600 index lost 0.06 percent.

 Investors also kept a close eye on China on hopes more economic stimulus measures would ease worries over slow progress in trade talks between Washington and Beijing.

+Trump told reporters on Wednesday that the United States was doing well in trade talks and that China “very much wants to make a deal.”

-Trump said he would not soften his position that Beijing must make real structural reforms, including how it handles intellectual property, to reach a trade deal, advisers said.
+The day before his advisers had said he would not soften his position that Beijing must make real structural reforms, including how it handles intellectual property, to reach a trade deal.

+“The market is shadow-boxing with speculation about trade,” said Ward McCarthy, chief financial economist at Jefferies & Co. in New York.

 The greenback was up 0.22 percent against the yen after the Bank of Japan on Wednesday kept its stimulus program in place.

-Oil prices sank, following U.S. stocks down, on concerns about global economic weakness, forecasts for record U.S. shale production and lower U.S. gasoline prices.
+Oil prices slipped as the European Union sought to circumvent U.S. trade sanctions against Iran and on weaker U.S. gasoline prices.

 U.S. crude settled down 0.74 percent or 39 cents at $52.62 per barrel.
 Brent crude futures settled at $61.14 per barrel, down 36 cents, or 0.59 percent.
-(Additional reporting by Saqib Iqbal Ahmed, April Joyner, Richard Leong and Lewis Krauskopf in New York, Josephine Mason, Sujata Rao and Helen Reid in LONDON.
-Hideyuki Sano and Shinichi Saoshiro in TOKYO Editing by Bernadette Baum and Susan Thomas)
+(Additional reporting by Saqib Iqbal Ahmed, April Joyner, Richard Leong, Scott DiSavino and Lewis Krauskopf in New York, Josephine Mason, Sujata Rao and Helen Reid in LONDON.
+Hideyuki Sano and Shinichi Saoshiro in TOKYOEditing by Bernadette Baum, Susan Thomas and Cynthia Osterman)